bahrus/sceadu-fax/README.md

 ## What happens when the light children change?

-1. If ref-to removed, the element it created is removed.
+1. If ref-to is removed, the element it created is removed.
-2. If ref-to added with a slot attribute, it is appended to the grouped sibling managed for that slot.
+2. If a ref-to element is added with a slot-nik attribute, it is appended to the grouped sibling managed for that slot.
-3. Changes to the actual element must be done via refToElement.myElement, if it exists.
+3. Changes to the actual element must be done via refToElement.deref, if it exists.